Notifications

 • Confederacy of Treaty Six health sub-table

-The Ministry of Health is dedicated to continuing to build relationships with First Nations, Métis and Inuit peoples and communities.
+The Government of Alberta is dedicated to continuing to build relationships with First Nations, Métis and Inuit communities.

 In 2022, a Relationship Agreement was signed between the Government of Alberta and the Confederacy of the Treaty Six First Nations.
 This agreement seeks to prioritize engagement with the Confederacy of Treaty Six First Nations members.